skydivin4ng3l/cepModelingMonitor/README.md

 * Actions like rename of Stream labels or Load cannot be canceled.
 * Continue Monitoring after a Stop will not reset the Old Monitoring Data.
 * Zooming may influence insertion of new Elements, if not on neutral zoom level.
-* If not all Streams get aggregate information the Pre-Processor might have missed the others on startup.
-Restart the Docker Environment.
+* Pre-Processor might start too early.
 * Chartjs labels might not work correctly.
-* No Security precautions in any way
+* No Security precautions in any way.

 ## Example Architecture
 CEPModeMons monitoring capabilities require an architecture like this: